gogs/docs/en-US/intro/troubleshooting.md

 -----

-- Error: `could not parse line: ; App name that shows on every page title`
+- Error: `[Macaron] PANIC: session(start): mkdir data: permission denied`
-- Causes: it may because you save the file as `UTF8 with BOM`(normally happens in Windows).
+- Causes: Gogs creates `data` subdirectory at the same directory where Gogs binary is located.
-- Solution: change it to `UTF8`.
+- Solution: make sure Gogs has permission to create subdirectory at that directory.